mvextensions/mvbasic/doc/DeveloperIntro.md

 A description of the various "scopes" typically used: https://macromates.com/manual/en/language_grammars#naming_conventions

-Using "Developer: Inspect TM Scopes" to see how a particular token is interpreted.
+Using "Developer: Inspect Editor Token and Scopes" to see how a particular token is interpreted.
 This will show both the source as well as the scope for any language elements selected.

 ![Dev Inspect Scopes](screenshots/devguide/dev_inspect_scopes.gif)